BorisTheBrave/voronator-sharp/README.md

  * The implementation attempts to minimize memory allocations.
  * Integrates with Unity or can be be used standalone.
  * Uses [robust orientation code](https://github.com/govert/RobustGeometry.NET).
+ * Handles Voronoi diagrams with only 1 or 2 points, and collinear points.

  # Credits